 - Persons who have not been divorced for more than six months, whether the divorce was granted in Wisconsin or elsewhere.

-Officiants: Accredited ordained minister, priest, judge, or other person qualified to be an “Officiant” can perform the ceremony (per WI SS 765.16).
-Neither our office nor the State Vital Records Office is able to confirm the legality of a religious officiant.
-If you have a question about the legality of the officiant you have chosen you should seek private legal counsel.
+Officiants: Accredited ordained minister, priest, judge, or other person qualified to be an Officiant, can perform the ceremony (per WI SS 765.16).
+Neither our office nor the State Vital Records Office is able to confirm the legality of an officiant.
+If you have a question about the legality of the officiant you have chosen, you should seek private legal counsel.

 Witnesses: Two witnesses, age 18 or older, are required, in addition to the person officiating, but do not have to be in the wedding party.

 Non-Wisconsin Residents: Marriage in Wisconsin of non-residents is null and void if such marriage would be prohibited in the state of their residence.

 Wisconsin Residents - Out-of-State: Marriage of Wisconsin residents in another state is null and void if such marriage would be prohibited in Wisconsin